-Recognising the vital role that wellbeing plays in how young people learn and grow, our focus is on developing and nurturing each child’s social, emotional, spiritual and academic gifts, both at the College and as members of the wider community.
+Recognising the vital role that wellbeing plays in how young people learn and grow, our focus is on developing and nurturing each child’s social, emotional, spiritual and academic gifts at each stage, both at the College and as members of the wider community.

-Across the year levels, the program draws on frameworks and resources from the Positive Education approach and Mind Matters, while incorporating the Keeping Safe: Child Protection Curriculum.
-In addition, through engaging with community organisations including Headspace, SAPOL and Centacare, students are able to explore ways in which to support their positive mental health and wellbeing at each stage of their life, covering aspects such as digital citizenship and cyber-safety, driver education, healthy lifestyles, and social and emotional support networks.
+At the Year 9 level, the Rite Journey is a structured part of each student’s experience, as they engage in this program designed to support them in this critical stage of their development.
+Additionally, the College engages a range of community organisations including Headspace, SAPOL and Centacare, to enable students to learn about ways in which to support their positive mental health and wellbeing at each stage of their life, covering aspects such as digital citizenship and cyber-safety, driver education, healthy lifestyles, and social and emotional support networks.

 On the secondary campus, the Students Committee comprises the Director of Students, the Year Level Coordinators and the counselling team (including the College Social Worker); the committee works closely with other key staff such as the Deputy Principal, the Assistant Principal Religious Identity and Mission, members of the Inclusion Team, the Transition Pathways Coordinator and the Aboriginal Education Focus Teacher.

 Additionally, at each year level, the Year Level Coordinator leads a team of Pastoral Care teachers to support the ongoing pastoral and wellbeing needs of the students.